VoidGeek/Dynamic-Deadline/README.md

 The final solution:

 1. **Accurate Custom Field Management**:
-   - Pre-attached fields to projects for efficient and consistent task creation.
+   Pre-attached fields to projects for efficient and consistent task creation.
 2. **Validated Workflows**:
-   - Handles task creation and movement efficiently, including default behaviors for missing fields.
+   Handles task creation and movement efficiently, including default behaviors for missing fields.
 3. **Improved Logging**:
-   - Provides clear and meaningful logs for better transparency and debugging.
+   Provides clear and meaningful logs for better transparency and debugging and is production-ready.
 4. **Optimized API Interactions**:
-   - Filters and updates tasks only when necessary, improving performance and reducing redundant API calls using recursion.
+   Filters and updates tasks only when necessary, improving performance and reducing redundant API calls using recursion.